 See the Gingerbread House at the Grand Floridian

 The life size Gingerbread House at The Grand Floridian resort should not be missed.
 Not only is this Gingerbread House a massive work of art, you can also purchase Gingerbread Goodies right from the house itself.
 It takes over 400 hours to bake all of these gingerbread pieces and 160 hours to assemble!
 And the lobby of the Grand Floridian smells just like Christmas, sure to get you into the holiday spirit!
-And if you’re really feeling festive, you can stop by other resorts such as the Beach Club and The Contemporary to see their Gingerbread Masterpieces too.
+If you’re really feeling festive, you can stop by other resorts such as the Beach Club, with over 20 years of gingerbread traditions it is worth the look!
+And if you’re looking for a larger than life Cinderella castle made of gingerbread, visit The Contemporary.
+Check out all the places you can find Gingerbread displays at Walt Disney World.

 A Frozen Holiday Wish at Magic Kingdom